 SQL Server follows the fixed life cycle policy for obtaining support and updates.
 See the Microsoft Lifecycle Policy webpage for the life cycle and stage (mainstream, extended, and out-of-support) for each product version.

-Service Packs are released for SQL Server until version 2016.
+Service Packs are released for SQL Server through version 2016.
 Support ends 12 months after the next service pack releases or at the end of the product's support life cycle, whichever comes first.
 For more information, please see the service pack policy.

 Operating systems follow their own life cycles.
 Contact the system vendor about the applicable life cycle timeframe and supported versions.